BlockstreamResearch/codex32/docs/wallets.md

 * The ability to generate seeds/shares on the device; here our guidance is more involved.

 We encourage every wallet to support importing seeds and shares, since
-* the technial difficulty is low (roughly on par with that of supporting Segwit addresses, plus optional error-correction support);
+* the technical difficulty is low (roughly on par with that of supporting Segwit addresses, plus optional error-correction support);
 * the added functionality is isolated from the rest of the wallet (once the seed is imported you don't care where it came from); and
-* beyond correctness of the code, there is little risk (no need to source randomness or execute potentially variable-time algoritms).
+* beyond correctness of the code, there is little risk (no need to source randomness or execute potentially variable-time algorithms).

 Supporting seed generation is a little more involved so the tradeoff between implementation complexity and user value is less clear, especially since the